German-Cobian/Enumerable-Methods/README.md

 * Install the ruby programming language.

 ### Usage
-* Clone this repo on your local machine by running `git clonehttps://github.com/German-Cobian/Enumerable-Methods.git`
+* Clone this repo on your local machine by running `git clone git@github.com:German-Cobian/Enumerable-Methods.git`
 * `cd` into the `Enumerable-Methods` folder you just cloned.
 * run `ruby enumerables.rb`